trans-travel/trans-travel/us/la.md

 other parts of Louisiana, including some nearby cities of New Orleans.

 "Sexually explicit" materials in libraries (electronically or in print) are restricted.
 This will likely be used to target LGBT material.
+Beyond that, nearly all discussion of sexual orientation and gender identity will be restricted in K12 schools, including in extra curricular events if 2024 HB122 is signed by the governor.

 Some government officials are explicitly anti-trans.
 For instance, on 22 April 2024, the